 Instead of having to authorize the decryption of each file, a policy can be set to allow users to begin a “session” that is defined by a maximum number of files and time (e.g., 50 files and 2 hours, 100 files and 8 hours, etc.).
 During the session, users need not authorize the decryption of files individually.
 Instead, when a user requests access to a file, their mobile device, without involving the user, sends the key shard for the specific file to the user’s workstation where the requested file is automatically decrypted.
 This is repeated until either the maximum number of files or time limit is reached, at which point Atakama will require the user to either initiate a new session or authorize on an individual basis each subsequent file being accessed.

 Atakama does not require the reconstitution of all key shards in order to decrypt a file.
 As a result, custom policies designating the number of devices necessary to decrypt and access files can be set for specific files and folders.
 This is achieved through the use of threshold cryptography to enable users to customize any “m of n” required device combinations (e.g., “2 of 3”, “2 of 4”, “3 of 5”, etc.).
 A user’s workstation is always counted towards the required device threshold.

 Users can optionally require additional mobile devices to decrypt and access their files.
 For example, in a “3 of 5” combination, the user would receive a notification on two linked devices when accessing a file.
 In such a scenario, authorizing the decryption process on only one of those two linked devices is insufficient to decrypt the file.
 That is because in a “3 of 5” scenario, 3 is the number of shards necessary to decrypt a file.
 The workstation plus one mobile device is only two devices, so the user would need to authorize the decryption process on one additional device before the file can be decrypted.

 We expect devices will be lost, stolen, replaced and otherwise rendered inoperable.
-Users are able to remotely remove and replace a device through the Settings page on their workstation.
+Users are able to remotely remove and replace a device through the Atakama Control Center on their computer.